moveworks/developer-docs/connectors/sap-ariba/README.md

 # Introduction

 SAP Ariba is a comprehensive cloud-based solution for procurement and supply chain management.
-This guide covers the access needs that are required to establish a stable connection to your Ariba Instance, authenticate with SAP Ariba’s APIs and test it successfully in Creator Studio.
+This guide covers the access needs that are required to establish a stable connection to your Ariba Instance, authenticate with SAP Ariba’s APIs, and test it successfully in Creator Studio.

 # Prerequisites